As Florida Shooting Survivors Beg for Action, Trump Opts to Lie Low

-Under President Obama, the White House response to mass shootings developed a ritualistic quality, with the president delivering 15 speeches offering prayers for the fallen and calls for lawmakers to tighten gun safety laws, which were mostly not heeded.
+Under President Obama, the White House response to mass shootings developed a ritualistic quality, with the president delivering 15 speeches offering prayers for the fallen and calls for lawmakers to tighten gun-safety laws, which were mostly not heeded.

-President Trump has changed the pattern – and not just because he opposes stricter gun control measures.
-In the wake of the Parkland, Florida school shooting in particular, we’ve seen victims addressing Trump directly, with several students who survived the shooting using Twitter to demand that he take action.
+President Trump has changed the pattern — and not just because he opposes stricter gun-control measures.
+In the wake of the Parkland, Florida, school shooting in particular, we’ve seen victims addressing Trump directly, with several students who survived the shooting using Twitter to demand that he take action.
 On Thursday Lori Alhadeff, whose 14-year-old daughter Alyssa was killed in Wednesday’s shooting, issued her own plea to the president, looking into the camera to address him during a CNN interview.

 “President Trump, you say what can you do?
 You can stop the guns from getting into these children’s hands,” Alhadeff yelled.
 “What can you do?
 You can do a lot!
 This is not fair to our families and our children [to] go to school and have to get killed!”